julianemilio/UnleashYourDevOpsEngineer_k8s/README.md

-# 🚀 Flask API Deployment with Kubernetes and Minikube
+# 🚀 Fast API Deployment with Kubernetes and Minikube

-This repository contains a simple example of deploying a Python Flask REST API on Kubernetes, specifically using **Minikube** for local testing.
+This repository contains a simple example of deploying a Python Fast REST API on Kubernetes, specifically using **Minikube** for local testing.

 ---